On the $AdS_3\times S^3\times S^3\times S^1$ dressing factors: Conclusions and outlook

 Two proposals for the quantum spectral curve, that appear to coincide, were recently put forward for pure-RR backgrounds and $\alpha=1/2$~\cite{Cavaglia:2025icd,Chernikov:2025jko}.
 In principle, these proposals should contain information on the dressing factors, at least for massive excitations.
 Let us compare those proposals to ours, to the extent that it is possible.
 When $\alpha=1/2$, both~\cite{Cavaglia:2025icd,Chernikov:2025jko} remark that the QSC construction does not yield a crossing-symmetric factor which also satisfies braiding unitarity.
 This is quite unusual, and so far not explained by first principles.
 By contrast, our solution satisfies both crossing and braiding unitarity (as well as physical unitarity) for any~$\alpha$.
-It is not completely straightforward, however, to extract the dressing factors from the QSC in terms of the BES factor and elementary functions like we did here. \footnote{We are very grateful to the authors of~\cite{Cavaglia:2025icd} for providing further details and clarification on the form of the dressing factors implied by their QSC construction in private correspondence.} As far as we can verify, it appears that the QSC prediction for the dressing factors~\cite{Cavaglia:2025icd} is not compatible with ours even when restricting to~$\alpha=1/2$ (and pure-RR backgrounds).
+It is not completely straightforward, however, to extract the dressing factors from the QSC in terms of the BES factor and explicit special functions like we did here. \footnote{We are very grateful to the authors of~\cite{Cavaglia:2025icd} for providing further details and clarification on the form of the dressing factors implied by their QSC construction in private correspondence.} As far as we can verify, it appears that the QSC prediction for the dressing factors~\cite{Cavaglia:2025icd} is not compatible with ours even when restricting to~$\alpha=1/2$ (and pure-RR backgrounds).
 It rather appears that the solution of~\cite{Cavaglia:2025icd} may be related to the one which we present in appendix~\ref{app:solutions:2}.
-However, that proposal does satisfy crossing and braiding unitarity.
-For $\alpha\neq1/2$, a complete proposal of the QSC is not known yet.
+However, the QSC proposal does not satisfy the standard crossing and braiding unitarity conditions of~\cite{Borsato:2015mma}.
+We present a more detailed comparison of the solution in appendix~\ref{app:solutions:2} and the QSC proposal in appendix~\ref{app:scomparison}; there, we show that a certain ``symmetric'' combination of the dressing factors \textit{almost} matches in the two proposals, up to a solution of the homogeneous crossing equation which is necessary to include for consistency with near-BMN perturbative calculations.
+Let us also emphasise that $\alpha\neq1/2$, a complete proposal of the QSC is not known yet.
 Ref.~\cite{Cavaglia:2025icd} proposed the $Q$-system and presented some preliminary work towards the QSC for general~$\alpha$, but given the issues with unitarity and crossing we do not expect a match of the dressing factors in that case either.

 Our own proposal contains some unusual features which should be understood better.
 First of all, we need to introduce a CDD factor whose phase is proportional to $\tp_1\tE_2-\tp_2\tE_1$.
 This is the same function which appears in $T\bar{T}$-deformed theories~\cite{Cavaglia:2016oda,Smirnov:2016lqw}, and in the uniform lightcone gauge (not coincidentally~\cite{Baggio:2018gct,Frolov:2019nrr}).
 This term is compatible with the expected properties of the worldsheet S~matrix, but it usually appears from the asymptotic expansion of the BES phase, rather than being added ``by hand'' as a CDD factor.
 It would be interesting to understand if the phases can be redefined so that such a factor is incorporated more naturally.
 A second unusual feature is that the fusion of the BES factors, and of the expressions which depend on the Zhukovsky variables, does not telescope completely --- the result depends on the constituent particles.
 This is unlike what happens in other instances of integrable AdS/CFT.
 Still, this does not create any ambiguity in and of itself.
 It is possible that a different way to express the dressing factors may cancel the dependence on constituents, similar to the ``improved'' dressing factor of~\cite{Arutyunov:2009kf}, but we were unable to find such a form.